-There are times when anger issues can translate into serious health and conduct problems for the teen, resulting in the need for teen anger management treatment.
+There are times when anger issues can translate into health and conduct problems for teens.
+Therefore, this usually means teens need anger management treatment.

-Teens can be angry creatures.
+Teens can be angry.
 They might yell at their friends, slam doors or burst into curses when their favorite team doesn’t win the championship.
 It’s perfectly understandable.
-Adolescence can be a time of stress and strain, and the hormonal changes teens experience may make them more vulnerable to emotional wear-and-tear.
+Adolescence can be a time of stress and strain.
+Furthermore, the hormonal changes teens experience may make them more vulnerable to emotional wear-and-tear.
 Often, this anger can be overcome with patient counseling from friends and family members.

 Teen Anger Management

 Anger tends to kick in when people feel wronged or they sense that someone else is being wronged.
-As this emotion rises, the body begins to prepare for battle by:
+As this emotion rises, the body begins to prepare for battle in these symptoms:

 - Slowing down digestion